anjaustin/secure-docker-with-tls/README.md

 EOL
 ```

-Next, create the service directory to allow the Docker daemon use of your new configuration.
+Next, create the service directory to allow the `docker.service` to use your new configuration.

 ```bash
 sudo mkdir -v /etc/systemd/system/docker.service.d
 ```

-If you get the following warning then the directory already exists.
-So, all we need to do next is copy the new configuration file to that directory, reload the systemd daemon, and restart the Docker daemon.
+If you get the following warning, then the directory already exists.
+At which point, we copy the new configuration file to that directory, reload the systemd daemon, and restart the `docker.service`.

 ```warning
 mkdir: cannot create directory ‘/etc/systemd/system/docker.service.d’: File exists